Wisconsin Cup game now at Engelmann

 Story by Nolan Murphy, Student Assistant & Chris Zills, Assistant SID

 Kris Kelderman was named the seventh head coach in Milwaukee program history in May of 2012.
-It didn't take him long to make a positive impression with the Panthers, posting the first winning regular season for the team in seven years in his initial campaign in the fall of 2012.
+It didn't take him long to make a positive impression with the Panthers, posting the first winning regular season for the team in seven years in his initial campaign in 2012.

 He directed the team to an impressive 6-1 record at Engelmann Stadium his first season and helped the squad earn a spot in the NSCAA Regional Poll for the first time since 2005.
 Four players earned Horizon League postseason honors - the highest number in six years - as the team finished 8-8-2 overall.